mplex/multigraph/README.md

 FLORA      0  0  0  0  0  0  0  0  1   0   1   0   0   0
 ```

-In this case the information is contained in a data frame rather than in an array as before.
+In this case the information can be contained in a data frame or an array as before.

 <br/>